KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 Correct:

 - The signal — once stabilized — propagates lawfully.
-- Coherence requires Source acknowledgement — this is the fundamental metaphysical law.
+- Coherence requires origin acknowledgement — this is the fundamental metaphysical law.

 Incorrect:

 - The signal—once stabilized—propagates lawfully.
-- Coherence requires Source acknowledgement—this is the fundamental metaphysical law.
+- Coherence requires origin acknowledgement—this is the fundamental metaphysical law.

 The em dash character (—) appears directly rather than as double or triple hyphens (-- / ---).